-For some clients, user research seems like a “nice-to-have” component of their projects.
-It’s great if we have the time and money, but if not, it’s redlined out of the project plan.
-But hold on a second - being user-centric throughout a project’s lifecycle can provide significant cost savings.
+For some clients, user research is a “nice-to-have” component of their projects.
+It’s great if we have the time and money, but if not, it’s removed from the project plan.
+But being user-centric throughout a project’s lifecycle can provide significant savings.
 Not only that, but the increase in customer satisfaction and productivity improves dramatically as well.

-How exactly does user research not only keep a project on time and budget - but also save on both?
+How does user research keep a project on time and budget while saving on both?

 1. End-Goal Focused: Keeping a client’s product on target

-But don’t stop with one user research activity; we’ve found that gathering user feedback throughout the whole design process is essential.
-Vet wireframes with users, walk through features and information architecture, find all the gray areas and illuminate them, so that once wireframes are finalized development has a solid blueprint to build from -- once.
+But don’t stop with one user research activity; we’ve found that gathering user feedback throughout the entire design process is essential.
+Vet wireframes with users, walk through features and information architecture, find all the gray areas and illuminate them.
+Once the wireframes are complete, development has a solid blueprint to build from.

-This iterative approach works with an agile environment: each sprint includes features validated by users before development begins.
-The process of design-validate-build is repeated in every sprint that requires it, so that anything we build has received user feedback.
+This iterative approach works with an agile environment — each sprint includes features validated by users before development begins.
+The process of design-validate-build repeats in every sprint that requires it.
+This way, anything we build receives user feedback.

 3. Efficiency: Productivity for All Stakeholders

-Besides the cost savings directly associated with incorporating user research, clients may realize productivity gains on their end.
-Designing an intuitive product means support tasks (training, sales and service calls) can be reduced.
+Besides the cost savings associated with incorporating user research, clients can benefit from productivity gains.
+Designing an intuitive product often leads to a reduction in support tasks (training, sales and service calls) as well.

-A small investment for a lot of savings — that’s not something to take lightly.
+A small investment for huge savings — that’s not something to take lightly.